Model/Engine size: SD4 Dynamic 5 door

 There is also an Si4 petrol engined-version.
 The petrol engine doesn’t feel laid back enough for the character of the car, although it will obviously be popular in markets such as North America.
 We therefore conclude that the diesel automatic suits the Evoque best – but if you want maximum economy and minimal emissions then you’ll have to live with the manual.

 Then there are the three ‘design themes’: Pure, Prestige and Dynamic.
-Our test car was Dynamic spec and it cost £37,380 , with £4325 of options, including the dual-view touch-screen display with analogue and digital television, panoramic glass roof with power blinds, and powered tailgate.
+Our test car was the Range Rover Evoque Dynamic spec and it cost £37,380 , with £4325 of options, including the dual-view touch-screen display with analogue and digital television, panoramic glass roof with power blinds, and powered tailgate.

 There is also an even more economical eD4 model, which is front-wheel drive only.
 This returns 56.5 mpg along with emissions of 133 g/km CO2.
 The Coupe posts slightly better emissions and economy figures – 129 g/km CO2 for the front-wheel drive version, equating to 57.6 mpg – this is certainly impressive for a vehicle with a Range Rover badge.